What Does it Take to Be an Agricultural Technician?

 - Microsoft operating system

-How do I Become an Agricultural Technician?
+What education or degrees do I need to become an Agricultural Technician?

 What work experience do I need to become an Agricultural Technician?